conniejhe/Surface-Cutting/README.md

     - set line type (geodesic, gyrus, and sulcus)
     - set curvature type used for cost function (mean, gauss, max, min)
       - may change this later because should really only be using max curvature
+    - set neighborhood depth (int)
+    - set voxel dimensions [dx, dy, dz] (double)

   **Output**: A set of lines corresponding to the curve generated to connect the two points.

+**Notes**:
+ - May consider adding curvature filter output as an input into this plugin to reduce redundancy.

 ### SurfaceTracker-ManualSelection ###
 This plugin has similar functionality to the SurfaceTracker-TextEntry plugin.
 The difference is that instead of inputting the start and end vertices, the user can freely select points along the surface and this filter will connect all of these vertices with curves (the three modes of geodesic, gyrus, and sulcus exist as well).